-DJ2PJ was issued in late 1954, when Hadi Teichmann received this callsign (first QSOs from his own, homebuilt station took place in 1955).
-Since 1994, he also uses the callsign OH0JWH from the island of Eckeroe in the Aland archipelagos.
+DJ2PJ was issued to Hadi Teichmann on the 5th of January 1955, while first QSOs from his own, homebuilt station took place in autumn 1955.
+Since 1994, he additionally uses the callsign OH0JWH from the island of Eckeroe in the Aland archipelagos.
 Many other callsigns in different countries.
 DXpeditions to European IOTA entities.

 DJ2PJ's main focus is directed to CW, RTTY, and the Digimodes (in this order).
 Activity on all shortwave bands except 160 metres, and on 144 MHz (especially sporadic-E, Aurora).